The best hearing aid for you is one you’ll feel comfortable wearing and fits your lifestyle.

 Getting Used to Hearing Aids

 You may need just a few days to adjust to your new hearing aids, but most of our patients take a few weeks or even several months.
 In general, the greater the hearing loss and the longer it has been present, the more difficult it will be to transition to using hearing aids.
-At Professional Audiology and Hearing Center, INC., we’re uniquely trained to provide the rehabilitative programs you should have after we fit you with hearing aids.
+At Professional Hearing Center, we’re uniquely trained to provide the rehabilitative programs you should have after we fit you with hearing aids.

 The longer you live with hearing loss, the more difficult it is to adjust to using hearing aids.
 We want to make the transition process as smooth as possible.
 Call or text us.